-- The weighted average maturity of the securities in the portfolio may not exceed 6 months, while the final maturity of any fixed interest rate investment may not exceed 1 year. - Classified as 'Standard VNAV Money Market Fund' by the common European money market fund definition. - Principal investment objective to generate long-term performance consistent with prevailing market indices for money market instruments denominated in the fund's currency.
-At times of high market volatility, the fund's performance may diverge significantly from that of the benchmark. - The exchange rate risk between USD and CAD is largely hedged.
+- Classified as 'Standard VNAV Money Market Fund' by the common European money market fund definition. - Principal investment objective to generate long-term performance consistent with prevailing market indices for money market instruments denominated in the fund's currency.
+At times of high market volatility, the fund's performance may diverge significantly from that of the benchmark. - The exchange rate risk between USD and CNH is largely hedged.